-- 1. Remove the front service cover. - Remove the rubber insulator from the positive battery terminal.
-First connect the RED (+) cable to - First connect the ŘED (+) cable to the corresponding terminal. - 4.
-Connect the BLĂCK (-) cable to the corresponding terminal.
+- Remove the front service cover. - 2.
+Remove the rubber insulator from the positive battery terminal. - 3.
+First connect the RED (+) cable to the corresponding terminal. - 4.
+Connect the BLACK (-) cable to the corresponding terminal.

 Always connect the RED (+) cable first to avoid damaging the electrical system of the vehicle.